Xh1Xxhg/Xh1Xxhg/README.md

 - 🔭 I am about to start my master's program at Beijing University of Posts and Telecommunications' School of Cyberspace Security.
 - 🌱 I’m currently learning vulnerability discovery.
-- 🎼：I love music🎧, including pop and R&B, and hope to master more music theory knowledge🎹 and vocal skills🎤.
+- 🎼 I love music🎧, including pop and R&B, and hope to master more music theory knowledge🎹 and vocal skills🎤.
 - 😄 Pronouns: XoX（?
 - ⚡ Fun fact: ...